contagon/handbook/handbook/34-finances-and-audits.md

 * Review the financial statement each month and ensure that any issues are resolved promptly.
 * Help the bishopric prepare the annual ward budget (see [34.6.1] and [34.6.2]).
 * Ensure that members have access to their statements of contributions and assist as needed.
-* Help the bishop prepare for tithing settlement.
+* Help the bishop prepare and record tithing declarations.
 * Participate in financial audits by stake auditors and take corrective actions if needed (see [34.7]).

 Clerks should hold the Melchizedek Priesthood and have a current temple recommend.
 For more information about calling ward clerks, see [33.4.2] and [33.4.3].